We are moving from a strong seller’s market to a more balanced market as inventory & days on the market are up along with buyer negotiating power.

 Days on Market by Segment

 Days on Market climbed another 7 days on average after a similar increase in August — a jump of 2 weeks in 2 months — making more homes available longer.

 Month-end inventory was up 10.7% after new listings mostly held steady (up 1.3%) and homes going under contract dropped 15.4%.

 Cover photo courtesy of Amanda Rodell.
 Visit her on Shutterstock at AKRodell or click here.

 Data source: DMAR Real Estate Market Trends Report.
-I am member of the DMAR Market Trends Committee that compiles and publishes the report.
+I am a member of the DMAR Market Trends Committee which compiles and publishes the report.

 The Denver Metro Area encompasses 11 counties: Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson, and Park.